Azerlag/ZenAir-Privacy-Policy/README.md

 ## Notes

-- Terminal order initialization setup occur every time the user returns to the main screen (e.g., from the settings screen)
 - The specified history size in the History screen represents the memory used by compressed GZIP data stored in Base85 encoding
 - All changes to settings related to connections take effect with a new connection.
 Reconnect if the connection was open at the time of configuration change
 - History does not occupy RAM, except for temporary buffer data waiting to be written to memory